 While we encourage you to discuss this decision with your parent/guardian, we understand not every teen can.
 If you cannot bring your parent/guardian with you to the health center, then you will need to bring in a Judicial Bypass Waiver at the time of your appointment.For information on getting a judicial bypass, see the bottom of this page for county courthouse contact information.

 In a few situations, the law concerning parental notification does not apply.Seebelow,"Acceptable Forms of ID & Approved Documents," forthe documents required.You DO NOT need parental notification if:

-- You are married or divorced
+- You are or have ever been married or divorced

 - You have a minor child dependent on you

 - A medical emergency exists and there is not enough time to comply with the notification requirements

 - You get a court order to bypass (or "waive") the parental notification requirement